• National Fruit Fly Strategic Review update image

 Economic framework update

-Plant Health Australia is in the final stages of contracting the Centre for International Economics (CIE) to conduct the economic analysis.
+Plant Health Australia working with CIE to conduct the economic analysis.
 CIE is a private research agency that provides independent, professional analysis for government, industry, and international organisations, with a strong record in policy and investment evaluation.